Beauty on the Hawaiian Island Kauai

 The oldest and fourth largest, northernmost point in Hawaii is Kaua'i.
 Located in the Central Pacific, part of the Hawaiian archipelago.
 The island was formed about five million years ago, and offers more sandy beaches per mile of coastline than any of the other islands.

-Kaua'i has had more time to erode away the old volcanic terrain and create long golden sand beaches, and also such natural wonders such as the deeply carved Waimea Canyon and the furrowed cliffs and pinnacles of the Na Pali Coast.
+Kaua'i has had more time to erode away the old volcanic terrain and create long golden sand beaches, and natural wonders such as the deeply carved Waimea Canyon and the furrowed cliffs and pinnacles of the Na Pali Coast.

 Nicknamed "the Garden Isle" due to its lush landscape.
 Kauai's popular gem is the Na Pali Coast.
 Draped in emerald valleys and jagged cliffs aged by time and the elements.
 This natural wonder served as a backdrop for major Hollywood films, while 10-mile-long Waimea Canyon and the Nounou Trails traversing the Sleeping Giant mountain ridge are a hiking destination.